sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

   algorithm = 4)  #algorithim 4 = Louvain
 ```

-The number of clusters can be controled using the `resolution` parameter.
+The number of clusters can be controled using the `resolution` parameter with higher values giving more (smaller) clusters.

 </p>
 </details>